Cel shading

-Cel shading or toon shading is a type of non-photorealistic rendering designed to make 3-D computer graphics appear to be flat by using less shading color instead of a shade gradient or tints and shades.
-A cel shader is often used to mimic the style of a comic book or cartoon and/or give the render a characteristic paper-like texture.
+Cel shading or toon shading is a type of non-photorealistic rendering designed to make 3D computer graphics appear to be flat and hand-drawn by using less shading color instead of a shade gradient or tints and shades.
+A cel shader is often used to mimic the style of a comic book or a traditionally-animated cartoon and/or give the render a characteristic paper-like texture.
 There are similar techniques that can make an image look like a sketch, an oil painting or an ink painting.
-The name comes from cels (short for celluloid), clear sheets of acetate which were painted on for use in traditional 2D animation.
+The name comes from cels (short for celluloid), clear sheets of acetate which are painted on for use in traditional 2D animation.

 Basic process

 The cel-shading process starts with a typical 3D model.
 Where cel-shading differs from conventional rendering is in its non-photorealistic shading algorithm.
 Conventional smooth lighting values are calculated for each pixel and then quantized to a small number of discrete shades to create the characteristic "flat look", where the shadows and highlights appear as blocks of color rather than being smoothly mixed in a gradient.